Do We Value Our Small Businesses?

 The streets along Spruce and Fifth in the H-E-B area are slated to be reconstructed and new drainage installed.
 Once completed the appearance of the entire area will be greatly improved because for now H-E-B had no reason to complete their planned sidewalk and landscape design.

 The business and property owners have not objected to the reconstruction project.
 Their concern is the addition the streetscape that will cover over half the width of the right-of-way and narrow the street width to 26 feet (the width of a residential street).

 This streetscape was added to the $500,000 contract granted to Costello Engineering at the request of the city manager.
 Costello _Executed Contract_May_25_2017

 The narrow streets and the angled parking will hinder or block access to private parking lots.
-Imagine your driveway is partially blocked or inaccessible, only a public street for parking – if space is available.
+Imagine your driveway is partially blocked or inaccessible, only a public street for parking your vehicles – if space is available.
 The design will also create difficulties for deliveries to all the businesses in the area, including H-E-B.